contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 How do I calculate the credit?

-You exclude from the PIS and COFINS base the value of the ICMS shown on each exit invoice (not the ICMS paid at the end of the period after credits).
+You exclude from the PIS and COFINS base the value of the ICMS highlighted on each exit invoice (not the ICMS paid at the end of the period after credits).
 For a 5-year retroactive credit, it is necessary to process SPED Fiscal and electronic invoices via a digital tax audit — manual is unfeasible in companies with relevant volume.
-Example: revenue of BRL 10M/month with 18% ICMS shown generates an annual saving of ~BRL 2 million in PIS/COFINS under the non-cumulative regime.
+Example: revenue of BRL 10M/month with 18% ICMS highlighted generates an annual saving of ~BRL 2 million in PIS/COFINS under the non-cumulative regime.

 Can I offset directly without a lawsuit?